Hepatectomy: Indications

 Most hepatectomies are performed for the treatment of hepatic neoplasms, both benign or malign.
 Benign neoplasms include hepatocellular adenoma, hepatic hemangioma and focal nodular hyperplasia.
 The most common malignant neoplasms (cancers) of the liver are metastases; those arising from colorectal cancer are among the most common, and the most amenable to surgical resection.
-The most common primary malignant tumour of the liver is the hepatocellular carcinoma.
-Another primary malignant liver tumor is the cholangiocarcinoma.
+The most common primary malignant tumour of the liver is the hepatocellular carcinoma, followed by cholangiocarcinoma.
 Hepatectomy may also be the procedure of choice to treat intrahepatic gallstones or parasitic cysts of the liver.
 Partial hepatectomies are also performed to remove a portion of a liver from a living donor for transplantation.

 Technique

 A hepatectomy is considered a major surgical procedure performed under general anesthesia.
 Access is accomplished by laparotomy, historically by a bilateral subcostal ("chevron") incision, possibly with midline extension (Calne or "Mercedes-Benz" incision).
 Nowadays a broadly used approach for open liver resections is the J incision, consisting in a right subcostal incision with midline extension.
 The anterior approach, one of the most innovative, is made simpler by the liver hanging maneuver.

 In most recent years the minimal invasive approach, consisting in laparoscopic and then robotic surgery, has become increasingly common in liver resective surgery.

 Hepatectomies may be anatomic, i.e. the lines of resection match the limits of one or more functional segments of the liver as defined by the Couinaud classification (cf. liver#Functional anatomy); or they may be non-anatomic, irregular or "wedge" hepatectomies.
 Anatomic resections are generally preferred because of the smaller risk of bleeding and biliary fistula; however, non-anatomic resections can be performed safely as well in selected cases.
+Non-anatomic resection is associated with increased salvageability and re-resection in cases of recurrence.

 The Pringle manoeuvre is usually performed during a hepatectomy to minimize blood loss; however, this can lead to reperfusion injury in the liver due to ischemia.